This post is written by Jet Toyco, a trader and trading coach.

 Then I’m sorry…

-Intraday trading may not be for you as there are more important things that you should tackle.
+What is intraday trading to you is simply a liability you cannot afford as there are more important things that you should tackle.

 Overall, having a robust trading routine is a striking balance between the capability of your lifestyle and proper market hours to trade.